alibaba/pipcook/docs/spec/plugin.md

 After reading the `package.json` example above, there are a few requirements:

 - plugin package must be written in TypeScript, and compile it to JavaScript before publishing.
-- adding the `@pipcook/pipcook-core` to `dependencies` is required, which contains the unusal types for creating plugin handler.
+- adding the `@pipcook/pipcook-core` to `dependencies` is required, which contains the unusual types for creating a plugin handler.
 - adding a root field `pipcook`,
-  - `pipcook.category` is used to describe the category to which the plugin belongs, and all categories is listed [here](#plugin-category).
+  - `pipcook.category` is used to describe the category to which the plugin belongs, and all categories are listed [here](#plugin-category).
-  - `pipcook.datatype` is used to describe the type of data to be processed, currently supports: `common`, `image` and `text`.
+  - `pipcook.datatype` is used to describe the type of data to be processed, currently supports: `common`, `image`, and `text`.
 - adding an optional field `conda` for configuring Python-related dependencies,
   - `conda.python` is used to specify the Python version, must be `3.7`.
   - `conda.dependencies` is used to list all Python dependencies which will be installed on plugin initialization, and it supports the following kinds of version string: